stellarie/littletrips/README.md

 - The app assumes a single user and no authorization mechanism.
 - The app assumes a static (but modifiable outside runtime) JSON "database" in `/src/main/resources`.
+- The app was built in Linux and may have some conflicts with certain commands when trying to build in Windows.
+The web app should not be affected - just the build.

 ## Requirements